massage

 Therapeutic Oriental Massage

-Japanese massage consists of a variety of different kinds of Oriental massage including shiatsu and ashiatsu.
-These two types of therapy are the most commonly known from Japan, but a variety of styles of massage have come from this country.
+Japanese massage consists of a variety of different therapies including shiatsu and ashiatsu.
+These are the most well known types of therapy originating from Japan, but the country has produced many other modalities that are not as well known

 In acupuncture, the practitioner uses needles to unblock these points.
 In shiatsu, the therapist uses finger and elbow pressure to unblock these points.
-Traditional ashiatsu also uses the same principles, but the therapist uses foot pressure to unblock the meridians.
+Traditional ashiatsu also uses the same principles, but the therapist uses foot pressure to unblock the meridians instead of finger pressure.

 A new form of ashiatsu has been invented recently called Ashiatsu Oriental Bar Therapy.
 It was invented in the United States and doesn't use the philosophy of Traditional Chinese Medicine.
-This form of shiatsu has more in common with Swedish massage than Japanese massage therapies.
+This form of ashiatsu has more in common with Swedish massage than Japanese massage therapies, but currently it is more common in Western countries than traditional ashiatsu.
+These days if you see that a therapist is advertising ashiatsu it is usually this Swedish massage based therapy that the are practicing as opposed to traditional Japanese massage.

 History

 In the 1300 and 1400's anma was taught to the blind in Japan.
 They believed that due to their blindness their other heightened senses made them better practitioners.
-Eventually, there was an elite class of blind medicinal practitioners in Japan.
+Eventually, there was an elite class of blind medicinal practitioners working throughout the country.

 Later, Western medical influences came from France and were combined with anma.